LTUC/amman-dotnet-401d2/Labs/Day05/README.md

 - 7pts: Program meets all requirements described in Lab directions
 - 3pts: Code meets industry standards

-- **Readme.md required for submission.
+- **Readme.md and unit tests required for submission.
 Missing readme document will result in a best score of 2/10**